Hair sheep primer

 Russian in origin, the Romanov is best known for its high level of reproduction.
 In fact, it is one of the most prolific breeds of sheep in the world.
 The Romanov crosses well with other breeds, including hair sheep.

-Developed in the mid-1990's by William Hoag, the Royal White is the newest breed of hair sheep in the U.S. it is a cross between the St. Croix and White Dorper.
+Developed in the mid-1990's by William Hoag, the Royal White is the newest breed of hair sheep in the U.S. It is a cross between the St. Croix and White Dorper.
 Before being trademarked, the breed was called Dorpcroix.
-Unbiased information about the Royal White is limited, due to its newness and the lack of research comparing the breed to other hair sheep.
+Unbiased information about the Royal White is limited, due to its newness and the lack of research comparing the breed to other hair or wool sheep.

 Imported into the U.S. in 1975, the St. Croix is a mostly-white hair sheep that originated in the Virgin Islands, where is it called the Virgin Island White.
 The exact origins of the breed are unknown, but there is speculation that it is a cross between the Wiltshire Horn and native Criollo sheep.